dkdeptrai/SE400/README.md

 # Monitoring Stack

-A monitoring setup with Prometheus and Grafana for Flask and Gin applications.
+A monitoring setup with Prometheus and Grafana for Spring Boot (Java) and Gin (Go) applications.

 ## Services